Letters from John Hardie to his family, 1917-1918 - Part 6

 we hopped over.
 His name was Pockley, and he comes from the

-Lieut Pockley came over on the [Anchises?] the same trip that I did
+Lieut Pockley came over on the Anchises the same trip that I did

-Lieut then
+Lieut there.

 Well we kept advancing by short rushes and of course